The Hampton Community Center Facility and Rental Information

 A calendar of reservations and availability is located on the Town website, www.hamptonct.org, or from the Selectmen‘s Office in Town Hall, 860-455-9132 ext 2.
 Please check the web calendar for the availability of your function’s desired date, but confirm with Administrative Assistant availability of your desired date before publicizing your event.
 Questions, arrangements to view the facility, drop off signed agreements and fees, and pick-up and drop off of keys are made through the Selectmen‘s office 455- 9132 ext 2.

 Suggested uses for the facility include lectures, meetings, showers, craft and exercise classes, parties, plays, talent shows and other like events and activities.
+Town ordinance requires ending the music and/or performance by 10:30 PM.

 The facility has an upper level, approximately 30 X 40 feet plus a stage approximately 30 X 15.
 Capacity for this level is 134 persons standing or seated in rows.
 Capacity is less if tables are to be used.
 This level also has a projection screen available.
 There are twelve card tables and two six-foot tables, stored in the lower level kitchen, which can be used in the upper level.